andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```

 ## What’s missing in Rails?
-While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a somewhat generic framework used for a variety of specific purposes, we did find that some of the features didn't support what we needed.
-This is a short recap with the idea it may be useful information for future enhancements to Active Record.
+While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a generic framework used for a variety of specific purposes, we did find that some of the features didn't support what we needed.
+This is a short recap of those (from above) with the idea it may be useful information for future enhancements to Active Record.

 - Limitations of `disable_joins: true`, not all association types supported
 - Batched finders like `find_in_batches()` don’t support filtering (`WHERE` clause) on non-primary key columns.
 We want to specify a non-PK column, set the direction ascending or descending, and set a limit.
 - Method `insert_all()` didn't support customization of the `ON CONFLICT` clause.
-- No built-in method for keyset pagination style pagination.
+- No built-in method for keyset style pagination.

 ## Wrap Up
 Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers within the same codebase.